Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

  1. first you compile a program in a time period which is **compile-time**
  2. then you execute or run it, which is during **run-time**.

 During compile-time, your code is carefully examined, and if needed a _compiler error_ is shown and the compilation stops without producing an executable.
+If you get a _warning_ (these are rare), compilation is not stopped.
 An executable binary is produced only when the compiler and linker can finish without errors.

-At run-time, a program can still be stopped (it crashes or panics) when a certain abnormal condition is encountered producing a _run-time error_, such as for example during bounds-checking on arrays or strings (when an index is used that is outside the size of the array) or a divide-by-zero condition.
+At run-time, a program can still be stopped (it crashes or panics) when a certain abnormal condition is encountered producing a _run-time error_, such as for example during bounds-checking on arrays or strings (when an index is used that lies outside the size of the array/string) or a divide-by-zero condition.

 Due to its extensive meta-programming capabilities, Jai can even _run a program during compile-time_!